Skip to content

 • Optimize the size of your images.
 There are many possibilities here and most of them allow for lossless compression that can reduce size significantly.

-You may also have noticed that other resources like JS or CSS can take a lot of bandwidth: Throughput js This could mean that you did not minify or compress these files.
+You may also have noticed that other resources like JS or CSS can take a lot of bandwidth.
+This could mean that you did not minify or compress these files.
 Minification is a good way to save a lot of space by removing all unnecessary characters.
 Add some compression on top of it and you can reduce by a factor of at least 10 the size of these files.
 Some systems have what is called a production mode that will take care of this once activated, make sure to do so.

 While this is being done, you may want to consider running another test without clearing the cache on each iteration, that way the impact of these resources on the bandwidth will be lowered.